Manikandan92/Viewpager2/README.md

 **Introduction of androidX ViewPager2**

-Android Viewpager2 launched by Google on 07th Feb 2019, It’s there in an ALPHA version.
+Android Viewpager2 launched by Google on July 19, 2019, It’s there in an Beta version.

-You can know more information about the alpha release here
+You can know more information about the Beta release here

 **New concepts:**